Cynthia M. Johnson, MA

 In the US, about 4 million babies are born each year.
 Compared to women of generations past, women today are waiting longer to have babies, receiving more prenatal care, and having more

 In 1970, women, on average, had their first baby when they were 21.4 years old.
 This average age has increased to 26 years old.

 While most births still occur in women in their 20s, women have been waiting longer to start their families.
 From 1970 to 2006, the number of women having their first baby at age 35 or older has been steadily rising.

 Not only are women putting off having their first baby, but births to teenage girls are also at lower levels.
 There has been a 61% drop in teen birth rates from 1991.

 How old you will be when you have your first child may be related to where you live.
 The age at which women have their firstborn varies by state.

 Compared with their predecessors, women today are more likely to receive prenatal care, which is associated with healthier babies and fewer pregnancy-related complications.
 In 2008, about 71% of women received prenatal care in their first trimester.

 In 2011, the number of children a woman will give birth to over her lifetime was 1.8 children.
-The rate declined for nearly all race and Hispanic origin groups.
+The rate declined for nearly all races and Hispanic origin groups.

 In 2010, for every 1,000 girls that are born, 1048 boys were born.